Oops, Wait: Discourse Tokens Matter in Reasoning Model: Related Work

 \section{Related Work}

-\textbf{Anthropomorphic expressions and discourse markers in reasoning.} Recent studies have investigated how such markers appear in LLM reasoning. \citet{yang2025understanding} analyzed external signals interpreted as anthropomorphic expressions associated with ``aha-moments'', while \citet{aha-moment} discussed the emergence of reflective patterns such as ``wait'' or ``hmm'' as discourse markers in R1-style reasoning models. \citet{qian2025demystifying} further identified that so-called thinking tokens correspond to peaks of mutual information within reasoning trajectories.
-These works suggest the link between linguistic discourse markers and reasoning behavior, but they primarily focus on qualitative or within-model observations.
-In contrast, we present a systematic token-level analysis across models trained with different recipes and scales, revealing how discourse-like tokens relate to correctness and vary across training conditions.
+\textbf{Anthropomorphic expressions and discourse markers in reasoning.} Recent studies have investigated how such markers appear in LLM reasoning. \citet{yang2025understanding} analyzed external signals interpreted as anthropomorphic expressions associated with ``aha-moments'', while \citet{aha-moment} discussed the emergence of reflective patterns such as ``wait'' or ``hmm'' as discourse markers in R1-style reasoning models. \citet{qian2025demystifying} further identified that thinking tokens correspond to peaks of mutual information within reasoning trajectories.
+These works suggest a link between linguistic discourse markers and reasoning behavior, but focus on individual models.
+In contrast, we examine how discourse tokens relate to both the success of data-efficient SFT models and their side effects.

-\textbf{``Wait'' in reasoning of LLMs.} A line of research has explored manipulating reasoning dynamics through explicit control tokens such as ``wait''. \citet{s1} introduced test-time scaling via controlled reasoning extension with ``wait''.
+\textbf{``Wait'' in reasoning of LLMs.} \citet{s1} introduced test-time scaling via controlled reasoning extension with ``wait''.
 Building on this idea, \citet{zhao2025activation} linked ``wait'' to activation patterns and proposed an activation control method, while \citet{alphaone} modeled reasoning as a balance between slow and fast thinking mediated by the ``wait'' token.
 In parallel, \citet{nowait} reported that removing ``wait''-like tokens can even improve efficiency in some settings.
 While these studies highlight the importance of ``wait'' in shaping reasoning behavior, they primarily use it as control rather than as an analytical lens.
-Our work shifts the focus to analysis of how ``wait'' functions within reasoning trajectories, quantifying model-level differences and its partial transfer through small-scale SFT.
+Our work shifts the focus on how ``wait'' functions within reasoning trajectories for data-efficient SFT.